 A Safari in Africa to see the Big 5 is probably on most everyone’s wish list – nothing beats seeing the animals in their own habitat.
-But not everyone can make it there or even afford it till the kids are much older and college tuitions have been accounted for.
+But not everyone can make it there or even afford it till the kids are much older and college tuition has been accounted for.
 We love taking taking the kids to the city zoos where the animals are cared for well and the establishments are involved in conservation efforts like our Dallas Zoo or the San Diego zoo.
 We also love visiting Fossil Rim Wildlife Center, near Dallas Fort Worth area – where the animals roam freely while you drive through in your car.
 Another animal encounter we love is the The African Safari Tour or the Kilimanjaro Safari at Disney’s Animal Kingdom.
 It has been designed and detailed to accurately give visitors a strong sense of being on a Safari in Africa.
-On a recent trip to Orlando we visited both Animal Kingdom and Magic Kingdom.
-The Safari Tour is one of our favorite tour in the park and the reason Disney’s Animal Kingdom is our favorite park.
-We are not big fans of theme park or rides but think the new Pandora – World of Avatar and the rides there are pretty spectacular.
+Disney’s Animal Kingdom is our favorite park and the Safari Tour is one of our favorite tours in the park.

 Need to find something?
 Use the Table of Contents

-Here are 20 Photos why we love the Disney’s Animal Kingdom Safari tour.
+20 Photos from Disney’s Animal Kingdom Safari tour.

 Before you know it you are transported to Harambe from Orlando, Florida